trirpi/traffic-visualization/README.md

-# Real-time traffic visualization
+# Traffic visualization
-> Website that displays real time traffic data of Flanders.
+> Website that displays traffic data of Flanders almost in real time.

 ![](header.png)